julien3/vertxbuspp/README.md

 [JsonCPP]: https://github.com/open-source-parsers/jsoncpp

 # Using vertxbuspp
-Copy `VertxBus.h`, `VertxBus.cpp` and the folders `asio`, `websocketpp` and `json` to your project.
+* Copy the content of vertxbuspp: `VertxBus.h`, `VertxBus.cpp` and the folders `asio`, `websocketpp` and `json` to your project.
-Add `asio/include`, `websocket` and `json` to your include dirs.
-Check the example `main.cpp` to open a connection and communicate with your Vert.x server.
+* Add `asio/include`, `websocket` and `json` to your include dirs and compile `jsoncpp.cpp` and `VertxBus.cpp`.
+* Check the tests to open a connection and communicate with your Vert.x server.
-You can build the example with cmake plus your favourite compiler and test it with `vertx run vertx_server_test/Server.java`.
+* You can build the tests with cmake plus your favourite compiler and test them with `vertx run Server.java`.

 # Notes
 ASIO and JsonCPP have been patched to ensure a compatibility with Cygwin.
-The example has been tested on Windows (Visual Studio 2013, Cygwin/G++), Linux and MacOS X.
+The tests have been tested on Windows (Visual Studio 2013, Cygwin/G++), Linux and MacOS X.